juhakm/qbitwave/README.md

 The **QBitwave** project unifies classical bitstrings and emergent wavefunctions into a single, information-centric framework.
 From raw binary data, complex amplitudes, phases, and probabilistic dynamics naturally emerge.
-The multidimensional extension, **QBitwaveND**, allows these structures to evolve dynamically in time, forming a complete informational pipeline.
+The multidimensional extension, **QBitwaveND**, allows these structures to evolve dynamically in time, forming a complete informational pipeline (experimental)

 ## Core Concept